-Morphine is an opioid that is administered for acute and chronic pain conditions.
-The advantage of intrathecal (IT) morphine over intravenous (IV), oral (PO) or transdermal (TD) opiates is due to its delivery into the subarachnoid space with direct access to opiate receptors and ion channels.
-It may be administered as a bolus, an infusion, or a combination of the 2.
-Morphine that is administered intrathecally must be preservative free, sterile, nonpyrogenic, and free of antioxidants and other potentially neurotoxic additives.
-A filter needle should be used when drawing up intrathecal morphine from a glass vial as small glass particles can be catastrophic to neural tissue when administered into the intrathecal space.
+Morphine is an opioid administered for acute and chronic pain conditions.
+The advantage of intrathecal (IT) morphine over intravenous (IV), oral (PO), or transdermal (TD) opiates is due to its delivery into the subarachnoid space with direct access to opiate receptors and ion channels.
+Administration may be as a bolus, an infusion, or a combination of the two.
+Intrathecally administered morphine must be preservative-free, sterile, nonpyrogenic, and free of antioxidants and other potentially neurotoxic additives.
+A filter needle is necessary when drawing up intrathecal morphine from a glass vial as small glass particles can be catastrophic to neural tissue when administered into the intrathecal space.

-Changing the route of morphine administration from systemic to IT is essentially a dose escalation because the potency of the medication is dramatically enhanced by IT delivery.
+Changing the route of morphine administration from systemic to intrathecal is essentially a dose-escalation because the potency of the medication gets dramatically enhanced by intrathecal delivery.
 The recommended bolus dose for intraoperative and postoperative analgesia is 0.1 to 0.2 mg.
-The recommended starting dose of IT morphine continuous infusion is 0.1 to 1.0 mg per day in patients without tolerance to opioids and variable dosing in those with a tolerance to high doses of oral agents.
+The recommended starting dose of intrathecal morphine continuous infusion is 0.1 to 1.0 mg per day in patients without tolerance to opioids and variable dosing in those with tolerance to high doses of oral agents.

 Clinical Uses of Intrathecal Morphine

-Opioids work in 3 distinct areas of the central nervous system (CNS): the periaqueductal-periventricular gray matter, the ventromedial medulla, and the spinal cord.
+Opioids work in three distinct areas of the central nervous system (CNS): the periaqueductal-periventricular gray matter, the ventromedial medulla, and the spinal cord.
 Morphine interacts predominantly with the mu-receptor.
-The mu-binding sites of opioids are distributed in the brain, with high densities of sites found in the posterior amygdala, hypothalamus, thalamus, caudate nucleus, putamen, and some cortical areas.
-They are also found on the terminal axons of primary afferents within the substantia gelatinosa of the spinal cord.
+The mu-binding sites of opioids are present in the brain, with high densities of sites found in the posterior amygdala, hypothalamus, thalamus, caudate nucleus, putamen, and some cortical areas.
+They are also on the terminal axons of primary afferents within the substantia gelatinosa of the spinal cord.

 Route of Administration: Intrathecal